nilsherzig/dotfiles/README.md

+# !not maintained!

 [Nixos configs](https://github.com/nilsherzig/dotfiles/tree/nixos)

-Will replace all of these dotfiles at some point :)
+Will replace all of these dotfiles :)